DaBlick/Hierarchical-Observer-Pattern/README.md

 The `PhoneApp`'s parameter is a `String` that is the app's name. `AppA` is an example of a phone app that you open when calling a contact, `appB` is an email app example that observes the contacts and can be notified of any emails tied to that phone number. `AppC` is a utility app example that is informed of contacts that are removed from the list.

-Next, we initialize the `ContactsList` .
-We also create reference objects to the different observables in the `ContactsList`.
+Next, we initialize the `ContactsList` and the reference objects to the observables in the `ContactsList`.

         ContactsList contactsList = new ContactsList("User");
         ListObservable mainObservable = contactsList.getMainObservable();
         ListObservable addObservable = contactsList.getAddObservable();
         ListObservable removeObservable = contactsList.getRemoveObservable();

-`ContactsList` contains getters for all of its observables.
-This keeps the observable fields in `ContactsList` private and protected.

 Next we initiate `Contact`s.